Guna02826/Property-Management/Requirements/SRS-Complete.md

 ### 4.4 Search & Discovery

-**FR-4.1** The system shall allow clients to search spaces by location, size, price, amenities, and availability.
+**FR-4.1** The system shall allow clients to search spaces by location, size, price, amenities, property type (COMMERCIAL, RESIDENTIAL, MIXED_USE), and availability.
 **FR-4.2** The system shall display spaces on an interactive map with property markers.
-**FR-4.3** The system shall allow clients to filter spaces by building, floor, square footage, price range, and amenities.
+**FR-4.3** The system shall allow clients to filter spaces by building, floor, square footage, price range, property type, amenities, and parking availability.
 **FR-4.4** The system shall allow clients to compare multiple spaces side-by-side.
 **FR-4.5** The system shall return only leasable spaces in client search results.
 **FR-4.6** The system shall use cursor-based pagination for all list endpoints.
+**FR-4.7** The system shall support dynamic field selection, filtering, and sorting via query parameters.

 ### 4.5 Private Visit Booking